Neha-X-code/Idea-Igniters/README.md

 # Idea-Igniters
 This chrome extension detects misleading medical articles.

-It utilizes natural language processing techniques and machine learning to analyze the content of medical articles and provide a prediction on their authenticity.
+It utilizes NLP and ML to analyze the content of medical articles and provide a prediction on their authenticity.

 <strong>Features</strong><br>
 Trains a logistic regression model on a dataset of real and fake medical articles.